 It is not wrong to make money, but it is important for businesses owners and executives to conduct themselves in ways that are moral and ethical, as they make money.
 Hundreds of examples of businesses engaging in bad, unethical, and immoral behavior in order to make money only serve to convince people that major companies are immoral, and that they don't think highly of ethical business practices.
 When companies engage in practices such as "dead peasants" insurance policies, consumers become convinced that business will stop at nothing to keep the rich getting richer and the poor poorer.

 Organizations are “morally responsible” for their actions, and their actions/conduct are judged to be either “moral” or “immoral” in the same sense as those of individuals.

-The Concept of "Rights"
+Business Ethics and the Concept of "Rights"

 What Is a Moral “Right?”

 In general, a moral "right" is an individual’s entitlement to something.
 It is a gift from God that extends from being a human being.
 When someone has a "right," it means he or she is able to choose freely whether or not to pursue certain interests or activities, without need of the permission of others.
 Rights impose prohibitions and requirements on others not to interfere, and it is these prohibitions and requirements then enable people, as individuals, to choose freely which interests and activities they will pursue.

 The possession of moral rights necessarily implies that others have certain duties toward the bearer of that right.
 For example, the moral right to worship as one chooses comes the moral duty of other people not to interfere in one's chosen form of worship.

 Negative rights are sometimes called the right to non-interference.
 Negative rights impose duties on other people to leave you alone; to not stop or block you from doing things that you feel are right for you, and that are important to you.
 For example, you have a right to make your own decisions and choices for your life, as well as a right to voice your opinion on a topic (freedom of speech).